AlanHarb42/spotify-replica/README.md

 # spotify-replica
 I've built SPOTIFY!
-It has Full Sign in functionality&custom sign in page with the user's spotify account ,I fetched All my account's playlists using spotify API.
+It has FULL Sign in functionality&custom sign in page with the user's spotify account ,It fetches all the user's playlists using spotify API.
 It's Mobile Responsive and has a fast user experience, Screenshots below:

 ![Alt text](https://user-images.githubusercontent.com/93687653/145636638-ff8bbe30-427e-4032-ba6d-4d0acfbb0a6c.png?raw=true "Screenshot")